pulumi/pulumi-hugo/themes/default/content/blog/ai-slack-bot-to-chat-using-embedchain-and-pulumi-on-aws/index.md

 app.query("What is Pulumi?")
 ```

 See how easy it was for us to configure our application, an LLM, an embedding model, chunker and vector database?
 Then we added a datasource, which is abstracting away more complex logic for us.
-The simple, `app.add("https://www.pulumi.com/docs/", "docs_site")` ends up crawling the website, chunking the documents, generating embeddings and inserts them into our vector database.
+The simple line `app.add("https://www.pulumi.com/docs/", "docs_site")` ends up crawling the website, chunking the documents, generating embeddings and inserting them into our vector database.

 The `app_config` reference is the [Embedchain configuration schema](https://docs.embedchain.ai/api-reference/advanced/configuration).

 ### The Slack application

 Now that our brain is built, we need a way for our users to interact with it.
-[Slack Bolt](https://slack.dev/bolt-python/tutorial/getting-started), is an official library for building Slack bots.
+[Slack Bolt](https://slack.dev/bolt-python/tutorial/getting-started) is an official library for building Slack bots.

 Follow their instructions to [create a new Slack app](https://api.slack.com/start/quickstart).